JetBrains/intellij-sdk-docs/topics/ui/principles/icons_style.md

 Round shapes, small details and some letters cannot be aligned to the pixel grid.
 Make sure that the significant pixels have sufficient saturation.

-Reduce the number of anchors, as they increase the size of the image and takes longer to process it.
+Reduce the number of anchors as they increase the size of the image and takes longer to process it.

 <table>
 <tr>